GDC 2026 // San Francisco, March 17–21 Join the conversation

 Play Now

 Quantum meets falling blocks.
-Pieces exist in superposition until observed — collapse them strategically to clear the board.
+Put pieces into superposition of existing and not existing, then collapse them strategically to clear the board.

 Ponq

 Quantum pong reimagined.
-A fast-paced quantum arcade experience where the ball exists in multiple states until the moment of impact.
+The ball exists in multiple states until impact.
+Fast-paced arcade action meets quantum interference.

 Bloch Invaders